AdobeDocs/campaign-web.en/help/v8/workflows/activities/change-data-source.md

 The **Change data source** activity is a **targeting** activity.
 This activity allows you to change the data source used by your workflow's Working table.
 This provides more flexibility by allowing you to manage data across your different databases and improve performances.

 In workflows, data transported from one activity to another through transitions is stored in a temporary **Working table**.
 By default, Working tables are created in the same database as the source of the processed data.
-For example, when querying the “Profiles” table, stored on the Cloud database, a Working table is created on the same Cloud database.
+For example, when querying the "Profiles" table, stored on the Cloud database, a Working table is created on the same Cloud database.

 In some cases, either data is not available on the current database or is not efficient enough to perform unitary operations.
 You may therefore need to force the workflow to use a different database to perform such operations by adding a **[!UICONTROL Change data source]** activity.